Effective November 18, 2022

 - Inappropriate Actions.
 Users will not use the Services to conduct activities that may be harmful to or interfere with the Services, a User’s terminal session or any third party's networks, systems, services, or websites.
 Users will not engage in any activities designed to harass, or that will preclude or interfere with the use of Service (e.g. synchronised number sequence attacks) by any other User on the Lumen network or on another provider’s network.
 In addition, Users will not use the Service (a) by any means or device to avoid payment; (b) to access User’s account or Lumen Services after User has terminated User’s account; (c) on behalf of persons or firms listed in the Spamhaus Register of Known Spam Operations database at www.spamhaus.org; or (d) to engage in phishing activities.
 Users will not use the Service to engage in any activities that may interfere with the ability of others to access or use the Service or the Internet.

-- Illegal Use: Customer will not use the Services in a manner that constitutes illegal activities, including but not limited to, death threats, terroristic threats, threats of harm to another individual, multi-level marketing schemes, HYIP or Ponzi schemes, invasion of privacy, credit card fraud, racketeering, defamation, slander, child pornography and violations of the Child Protection Act of 1984, or any other applicable law.
+- Illegal Use: User will not use the Services in a manner that constitutes illegal activities, including but not limited to, death threats, terroristic threats, threats of harm to another individual, multi-level marketing schemes, HYIP or Ponzi schemes, invasion of privacy, credit card fraud, racketeering, defamation, slander, child pornography and violations of the Child Protection Act of 1984, or any other applicable law.

 - Security Breaches and Obligations.
 Users are prohibited from violating or attempting to violate the security of the Services or the computers, accounts, or networks of another party, including but not limited to, circumventing the user authentication or security of any host, network or account.
 Users will not use the Services to cause security breaches or disruptions of Internet communication and/or connectivity.
-Security breaches include, but are not limited to, accessing data, accounts or systems without authorisation or logging into a server or account that the Customer is not expressly authorized to access and denial of service attacks.
+Security breaches include, but are not limited to, accessing data, accounts or systems without authorisation or logging into a server or account that the User is not expressly authorised to access and denial of service attacks.
 Disruptions include port scans, flood pings, email-bombing, packet spoofing, IP spoofing, forged routing information.
-Customer must use reasonable care in keeping its software on the Lumen’s servers up-to-date and patched with the latest security updates.
+User must use reasonable care in keeping its software on the Lumen’s servers up-to-date and patched with the latest security updates.

-Rights of Lumen
+Rights of Lumen.

 - Lumen may suspend or terminate Service of any User which Lumen believes has violated any element of this AUP.
 Lumen will suspend Service for violation of the AUP on the most limited basis as Lumen determines is reasonably practical under the circumstances to address the underlying violation.
 Lumen will attempt to notify Users via email or other method prior to suspending Service for violation of the AUP; provided, however, Lumen may suspend Service without notice if Lumen becomes aware of a violation of any applicable law or regulation or activity, including but not limited to a violation of the AUP that exposes Lumen to criminal or civil liability or that exposes the Lumen network or Lumen customers' network or property to harm.
 Such harm to a network may include, but is not limited to, risk of having an IP address placed on blacklists.
 Lumen may take such further action as Lumen determines to be appropriate under the circumstances to eliminate or preclude repeat violations.